emintz/ArduinoLib/RTOSAid/README.md

 board's built in LED, which is connected to GPIO pin 2 on my preferred cheap and cheerful
 [breakout board](https://www.amazon.com/AITRIP-ESP-WROOM-32-Development-Microcontroller-Integrated/dp/B09DPH1KXF/ref=sr_1_1_sspa?th=1).
-If your board's built in LED is wired differently, you will have to change the sketch accordingly.
-If your board does not have a builtin LED, you will need to add one and change the example sketches as needed.
+If your board's built in LED is wired differently, change the sketch accordingly.
+If your board does not have a builtin LED, you will need to add an extra LED to serve in its place and change the example sketches as needed.

 ## RTOSAid Features